Kainuu people: Name

 In the early 20th century, when the Kainuu identity was forming, multiple names were used for the region, such as Kainuu, Kainuunmaa (land of Kainuu), Korpi-Kainuu (Wilderness Kainuu), Nälkämaa (Hunger land) and Ylimaa (Upper land).
 Eventually the name Kainuu, which was supported, for example, by the local newspaper Kainuun Sanomat, became the standard.
 In the newspaper, Kainuu people were usually called Kainuun kansa (the people/nation of Kainuu).
 Other terms used included kyntäjäväki (plowing people), talonpoikaiskansa (peasant people), korpiloukkojen kansa (people of wilderness hollows), and Kalevan heimo (tribe of Kaleva).

 The etymological origin of the word Kainuu is unknown.
 Theories include kainu/kaino ’lowlands’ from Germanic (like Swedish dialectical hven ’wetland’), kainus ’knob-headed staff, wedge-shaped object’, a Sámi origin (South Sámi gaajnuo, gaajnuoladdje ’peasant (non-Sámi)’, Lule Sámi kai´nōlatj ’Swedish coastal peasant’, in a non-specified Swedish Sámi language kainolats, kainahaljo ’Swedish or Norwegian peasant’), or a connection to Old Icelandic kveinir, kvænir, kuen(n)er ’a North Scandinavian people, likely Finnish’ and Nynorsk kvæn ’Kven, Finnish’.
+A newer theory suggests it would originate from the Proto-Norse word *gainu-z ’gap, jaw’.
+If this is the case, the Kainua-related names in Kainuu could be over 1,000 years old, initially referring to the waterways ("gaps") around Lake Oulujärvi, such as the rivers of Kivesjärvi.

+The way the name appears in the Kainuu dialect in old Kainuu placenames is Kaenuo (standard Finnish: Kainua).

 History

 16th century

-In the turn of the 16th century, there were no fast settlements or villages in Kainuu.
-However, the Kainuu wilds were still used by few nomadic Sámi, as well as Ostrobothnians and Karelians, to fish and hunt.
-Savonians started moving to Kainuu in the 1550s, encouraged by the Swedish king Gustav Vasa.
+In the turn of the 16th century, there were no permanent settlements or villages in Kainuu.
+However, the wilderness was used by a few nomadic Sámi, as well as Ostrobothnians and Karelians, for fishing and hunting.
+If the population density among these Sámi was similar to that of other Sámi further north in the 1600s, their number in Kainuu would have been approximately 350 individuals.

+Savonian settlers began moving into Kainuu in the 1550s, encouraged by the King Gustav Vasa of Sweden.
 They practised slash-and-burn agriculture.
-Since the Treaty of Nöteborg in 1323, the area had belonged to Russia, and the Swedish rulers wanted to increase the Finnish presence in the area for political reasons.
-In the coming decades, Russians tried to get rid of the Swedish settlements that had spread to their lands by raiding and destroying Kainuu villages and murdering the men, women and children.
-This period, which was a part of a larger border conflict between Sweden and Russia, is known to Kainuu people as rappasodat (pillaging wars), during which the Finns of North Ostrobothnia and Kainuu and the Karelians of White Karelia practised guerrilla warfare against each other.
-After the Russo-Swedish War of 1590–1595, in the Treaty of Teusina in 1595, Kainuu was made a part of the Kingdom of Sweden, ending the border conflict.
+Although the Treaty of Nöteborg in 1323 had assigned the area to Russia, Swedish rulers sought to establish a Savonian presence in the region for political reasons.
+In the following decades, Russians tried to eliminate the Savonian villages in the region through raids and by killing their inhabitants.

+This period, which was a part of a larger border conflict between Sweden and Russia, is known to Kainuu people as rappasodat ("pillaging wars").
+During these wars the Finns of north Ostrobothnia and Kainuu and the Karelians of White Karelia practised guerrilla warfare against each other.
+In the Treaty of Teusina that ended the Russo-Swedish War of 1590–1595, Kainuu was made a part of the Kingdom of Sweden, bringing an end to the border conflict.
 Many Savonian families were again encouraged or forced by the order of the king to move to Kainuu.
 By the end of the century, Paltaniemi had become the center of the rural municipality.